Yeşim Özsoy Gülan

 Yeşim Özsoy Gülan, (born in Istanbul 1972) is a Turkish actress, director and playwright.
 She is the founder and artistic Director of VeDST Theatre at GalataPerform located in Galata, Istanbul.

-She studied at Robert College and than at Bogazici University.
+She studied at Robert College and then at Bogazici University.
 She got her master from Northwestern University.
 Ozsoy Gulan has written, directed and produced ten different productions in Istanbul, New York and in Europe all of which were mostly written and directed by Özsoy Gülan.
 Her piece “House-a Cacophonic Play”, has been presented at New Plays from Europe Theatre Biennale New Plays from Europe (Neue Stücke aus Europa) is the only large-scale international festival dedicated exclusively to productions of contemporary plays in their original languages.

 Plays

 Yesim Ozsoy Gulan's play are: ”Play Alla Turca” (2000), “Year 2084″ (2001), “House-a Cacophonic Play” (2003), “Limping Tales from İstanbul” (2004), “Playback”(2005), “Last World”(2006), “The Notary”(2008), “Third Universe”, “Turkiye-Almanya 0-0″ (2010) for which Özsoy Gülan resided in and worked for Wiesbaden State Theaters in Germany for the repertoire.